svermaji/SearchBigFile/README.md

  - Attaching result with the name as `Test 1GB New`<br>

 ## Description<br>
-* Program stores the last searched file and search string. <br>
+* Program stores the last searched file and search string.
-* Controls to increase/decrease font size. <br>
+* Controls to increase/decrease font size.
-* A warning indicator is shown and show the occurrences so war in case if there are too many matches. <br>
+* A warning indicator is shown and show the occurrences so war in case if there are too many matches.
+* An indicator showing present font size of file contents pane.
-* Match case and whole word search options are available. <br>
+* Match case and whole word search options are available.
-* Search button action will result only matched strings lines with highlighted background. <br>
+* Search button action will result only matched strings lines with highlighted background.
 * Recent files/searches can be tagged for quick searching with space at end in brackets `FILE (TAG)`.
 * Any recent files/searches starting with `*` will be added as favourite button `(max 5)`, ex. `*FILE (TAG)`.
-* Line number will be displayed as bold at the start of line to match with an original file. <br>
+* Line number will be displayed as bold at the start of line to match with an original file.
-* Summary will be displayed in title bar with file size, time taken and number of occurrences matched. <br>
+* Summary will be displayed in title bar with file size, time taken and number of occurrences matched.
 * Another feature added to read last N (200-5000) lines of a file along with the highlight of search pattern
 * Recently searched files and search-patterns will be stored.
 * Additional filtering is provided to search among recent lists